CopperEgg/apidocs/index.md

 CopperEgg provides API for counting and deleting stale Custom objects.

 ##### [Dashboards](revealmetrics/dashboards..html)
-Custom Metrics Dashboards allows user to create dashboard for organize the custom metrics and view their associated charts.
+Custom Metrics Dashboards allows the user to create dashboards for organizing the custom metrics and view their associated charts.
 Following operation are available in Custom Metric Dashboard API.
  - Index - Fetch all defined Custom Metric Dashboard.
  - Create - Create a new Custom Metric Dashboard.